-1: procedure NAÏVE(S,X,W) 2: $\pi \leftarrow TSP(S)$ 3: $Z \leftarrow APSP(S, X, W)$ 4: $\cot \leftarrow 0$ 5: for all $(i, j) \in \pi :$ do 6: $\cot \leftarrow \cot + Z{ij}$ 7: end for 8: end procedure
+1: procedure NAÏVE(S,X,W) 2: $\pi \leftarrow TSP(S)$ 3: $Z \leftarrow APSP(S,X,W)$ 4: $\cot \leftarrow 0$ 5: for all $(i,j) \in \pi :$ do 6: $\cot \leftarrow \cot + Z{ij}$ 7: end for 8: end procedure

-The parameter S is the set of sites of interest, X is the set of crossroads and W is the edge distance matrix of the graph G, $(S \cup X \times S \cup X)$ .
-The algorithm first solves TSP (line 2 in Algorithm 10) and then searches for the shortest paths between consecutive points of a travel avoiding obstacles.
-The later is done by computing shortest distance between points of S but possibly passing through X (line 3 in Algorithm 10) obtaining matrix Z. Finally, we calculate the final cost combining the obtained tour $\pi$ with the shortest paths from Z in lines 5 through 7.
+The parameter S is the set of sites of interest, X is the set of crossroads and W is the edge distance matrix of the graph G, $(S \cup X \times S \cup X)$.
+The algorithm first assumes that sites from S are on an Euclidean plane with no obstacles.
+It solves TSP for such a set of points (line 2 in Algorithm 10).
+It then searches for the closest path between consecutive points of the obtained travel π avoiding obstacles.
+The later is done by computing shortest distance between points of S but possibly passing through X (line 3 in Algorithm 10) obtaining matrix Z. Finally, we calculate the

 Figure 4.1: A simple case of TVP: Two rectangles represent buildings (obstacles) in the city.
-Red nodes represent sites of interest in the city (vertices from set S), black nodes represent crossroads in the city (vertices from set X), the red line represent the shortest connection between two interesting sites, black lines represent the connections between two sites of interest, going via two crossroads
+Red nodes represent sites of interest in the city (vertices from set S), black nodes represent crossroads in the city (vertices from set X), the red line represent the shortest connection between two interesting sites, black lines represent the connections between two sites of interest, going via two crossroads final cost combining the obtained tour π with the shortest paths from Z in lines 5 through 7.

-However, our problem is somewhat more restrictive as V consists of disjoint subsets X and S and we are only interested in the shortest paths between vertices of S while a path itself can visit an arbitrary number of vertices in X. This was the reason to adjust the Floyd-Warshall algorithm for solving the APSP.
+However, our problem of shortest paths is somewhat more restrictive as V consists of disjoint subsets X and S and we are only interested in the shortest paths between vertices of S while a path itself can visit an arbitrary number of vertices in X. This was the reason to adjust the Floyd-Warshall algorithm for solving the APSP.